-- WW-1 The Project Applicant or designee shall design and construct on-site and off-site sewer lines in compliance with the Los Angeles County Public Works Department and County Sanitation Districts of Los Angeles County standards. - WW-2 Prior to issuance of grading permit, a sewer plan shall be submitted for approval by the City Engineer.
-Unused sewer laterals connecting existing buildings at this property shall be plugged at the property line. - WW-3 Prior to certificate of occupancy, the Project Applicant or designee shall pay sewer connection fees to the City of Walnut, Los Angeles County Department of Public Works, and County Sanitation Districts of Los Angeles County.
+- WW-1 The Applicant shall design and construct on-site and off-site sewer lines in compliance with the Los Angeles County Public Works Department and County Sanitation Districts of Los Angeles County standards. - WW-2 Prior to issuance of grading permit, a sewer plan shall be submitted for approval by the City Engineer.
+Unused sewer laterals connecting existing buildings at this property shall be plugged at the property line. - WW-3 Prior to certificate of occupancy, the Applicant shall pay sewer connection fees to the City of Walnut, Los Angeles County Department of Public Works, and County Sanitation Districts of Los Angeles County.